happyfoxinc/helpstack-android/README.md

         </articles>

-You can provide an array of articles, where each article contains a *subject* and *text*
+You can provide an array of articles, where each article contains a *subject* and a *text*.

 You then have to mention the local article file path as *R.xml.articles* when you set up the Email gear (Please refer above).
-HelpStack will take care of reading from the provided xml file and displaying your FAQs on the *Help* screen.
+HelpStack will take care of reading the articles from the articles xml file and displaying the FAQs on the *Help* screen.

 ##### Note
 Even if you are using a HelpDesk solution such as HappyFox, you can still opt to show your FAQs/KnowledgeBase articles using a local xml file, instead of letting HelpStack fetch the KBArticles from the server, as there is a possibility that the user may not have a network connection and hence will not be able to view the FAQs all the time.
 In order to use locally defined Articles, you can create an *articles.xml* file as defined above and after setting up your desired gear (HappyFox gear), include the following lines of code :-